-If you're into the digital marketing game, chances are that your ultimate goal is to convert users into readers and then into customers.
+If you're a digital marketer, the chances are that your ultimate goal is to convert users into readers and then into customers.
 But somehow, many of these people end up leaving before they buy any product or service from you.
 How can you keep this from happening?
-When are you losing customers over your funnel and how can you identify it and solve?
+At which stage are you losing customers along your funnel, and how can you identify it and fix it?
 Let's find out.

 Losing customers when they opt-in

 The first moment that you can lose potential customers is as soon as they have any contact with you: as soon as they're about to opt-in.
 There are two big reasons for that.
 First of them, typos.
-They happen and they're abundant on the internet.
-If your user makes any mistake while writing his own email, he will never make it into your email list.
+They happen, and they're abundant on the internet.
+He will never make it into your email list if your user makes any mistake while writing his email.
 And that's too bad: if he doesn't notice by himself, he will end up never being a customer just because of that!

 Furthermore, his email will be "invalid" for your list and will only help to damage your sender reputation.
 That's why we, at TheChecker, have developed a feature that checks immediately for typos in any email that has been entered into your email list - and therefore, we can save these customers for you.
 If he wrote firstname.lastname@example.org instead email@example.com, we will know that!
 And make it right for you.
 That's a user that will keep existing for you, and you will still be able to convert him in the long run.

-But if they have done so in purpose, that's a little bit more trickier - he could've used a temporary email to get whatever you asked your email for, or even a false email (depending on how you structured your landing pages and lead magnets).
-First, you got to consider if you really want to have these people in your list: they tend to be the users that disengage, and usually are not warmed enough.
+But if they have done so in purpose, that's a bit trickier - he could've used a temporary email to get whatever you asked your email for, or even a false email (depending on how you structured your landing pages and lead magnets).
+First, you got to consider if you want to have these people in your list: they tend to be the users that disengage, and usually are not warm enough.

-If you do want to keep them, then what you can do is to promise that he will get something over the next few days - a series of articles or videos with strong content.
-That way, he will have no option but to give a valid email for you, albeit many times it may be one that he doesn't use as much.
-Well, at least you're trying to engage him through content and that's important!
+If you do want to keep them, then what you can do is to promise that he will get something over the next few days - a series of articles or videos with substantial content.
+That way, he will have no option but to give a valid email for you, albeit many times, it may be one that he doesn't use as much.
+Well, at least you're trying to engage him through content, and that's important!
 And that leaves us to the next step.

 Losing customers because of weak content

-A content that engages users shall be your first and most important priority to keep them and convert them into customers - bad content will end up losing customers in the long run.
-After all, it is good content that makes people connect with your company and buy your products or services online, so spend time getting it right: discover whatever your user wants to receive from you that will keep him reading your emails over and over and over.
+Content that engages users shall be your first and most important priority to keep them and convert them into customers - bad content will end up losing customers in the long run.
+After all, it is good content that makes people connect with your company and eventually buy your products or services online.
+So spend time getting it right: discover whatever your user wants to receive from you that will keep him reading your emails repeatedly.
 And keep it flowing.
-You shouldn't stop sending emails to engaged users, otherwise, they will simply disengage.
+You shouldn't stop sending emails to engaged users; otherwise, they will simply disengage.

-You can also make a video to be part of your email, as this can boost CTR (click-through rates) by up to 200% or 300%.
+You can also make a video to be part of your email, which can boost CTR (click-through rates) by up to 200% or 300%.
 Videos that highlight or explain your products give insight into your brand or how they are made, show off the people involved.
 That's all very rich from a sales perspective.
-And people are more likely to understand your product or service, to be able to imagine it with them.
+People are more likely to understand your product or service and be able to imagine it with them.
 This is powerful in increasing sales.

 Also, you have to make the people OPEN your emails more often.
 You can do that by spending more time on your subject line - which is the most important thing to guarantee that people will, indeed, open emails.
 Most times, creating an enticing subject line is arguably more important to your results than the text inside your email.
 But beware: you can't be too spammy, or you will suffer the consequences of the dreadful spam list.